cassidyriedel/ArcGIS-Maps/README.md

 **How I made it in ArcGIS:**
 - Loaded Nepal district boundaries and an “affected districts” attribute dataset.
-- Joined the attribute data to districts and validated the affected/not-affected classification.
+- Joined the attribute data to districts and established the affected/not-affected classification.
 - Styled affected districts with a high-contrast fill and used a muted style for non-affected areas.
-- Added contextual layers (e.g., boundaries/labels) and finished the map in **Layout View**, exporting as PNG.
+- Added contextual layers (e.g., boundaries/labels) and finished the map in Layout View, exporting as PNG.

 ---

-## 📁 Folder Structure
+## Folder Structure
 ```text
 .
 └── images/